deonamartin/GitHub-web-practice/README.md

-# GitHub-web-practice
+# GitHub Web Practice

-Practicing Github using web interface
+This repository is created to practice GitHub using only the web interface.

+## What I am learning
+- Creating repositories
+- Uploading files
+- Editing files
+- Using commits